 It was the religious phenomena of the Apparitions of Nossa Senhora de Fátima to the shepherds that led the city’s growth, now with about 10 thousand inhabitants.

 According to the legend, a celestial ‘lady shining brighter than the sun’ appeared before the three children, stressing the importance of praying the rosary and informing them that she would reappear on the same date, and at the same time, for five consecutive months.
 She promised to reveal her identity and perform a miracle on the day of their last meeting.

-During the succeeding months, Our Lady delivered three prophecies to the children.
+In the following months, Our Lady delivered three prophecies to the children.
 On 13th October, at the appointed time, some 70,000 people gathered to await the promised apparition.
 As the people prayed the rosary, Our Lady appeared and performed what is referred to as the ‘Miracle of the Sun’: the sun began to spin wildly resembling a rolling ball of fire and the heavy rain that had been falling suddenly ceased and the people’s wet garments were miraculously dried.

 How to Get There

 Travelling from Lisbon by bus, go to the central bus station in Sete-Rios (Praça Marechal Humberto Delgado, Rua das Laranjeiras).
 You can either take a taxi to the station or take the Metro to the Jardim Zoológico stop – the bus station is right outside.
 Buy a ticket at a ticket office in the station.
-Buses leave for Fátima approximately hourly from 8am to 8pm.
+Buses leave for Fatima approximately every hour from 8am to 8pm.
 The bus journey costs about €10 each way, takes about 90 minutes and arrives close to the shrine.

 If you wish to visit Fatima Shrine BOOK Fatima Sanctuary Tour with us